Apply to be on the Board

 • Maintain confidentiality relating to matters discussed during all meetings.

-Deadline for applications for consideration for fiscal year 2025 is yet to be determined.
+Deadline for applications for consideration is Monday, March 17, 2025.

 Nondiscrimination Policy Statement